the-engine-room/library/_books/rainforest-tech-mobile-phones.md

 * The information that the indigenous people gathered was then used to make maps that highlighted the problem and presented evidence of where the situation was worst.
 * One of these invasion maps was presented to the country’s former Minister of the Environment, prompting a multi-sectoral action from the federal government against invasions.

+#### A mobile app for forest monitoring in the field
+In 2017, Global Forest Watch launched the [Forest Watcher mobile app](http://bit.ly/2wO4S2X), designed to bring forest change data directly into the hands of people monitoring forests on the ground - even in areas without internet connectivity.
+Developed in partnership with the Jane Goodall Institute and Vizzuality, Forest Watcher allows users to monitor deforestation and fire alerts and submit custom reports from the field.
+The app is available for free on the [Apple Store](http://apple.co/2w4LV9i) and [Google Play Store](http://bit.ly/2wSqhsK).

+**How did it help?**

+* Forest rangers in Uganda’s National Parks used the app to investigate deforestation alerts and discover an illegal logging site.
+They used the data they collected to prosecute the illegal loggers.
+* Reports submitted through the app get fed into a [desktop site](http://forestwatcher.globalforestwatch.org/), where users can log in to download the data, collaborate with teams, design custom reports and add custom data layers.

 #### Using participatory mapping with online maps for advocacy in the Congo Basin